Lavender Essential Oil

 Lavender essential oil, Lavendula officinalis, a member of the aromatic mint family has been used for thousands of years.
 The earliest recorded use dates back to ancient Egypt where it was used in the mummification process and its uses ranged from medicinal to religious.
 Romans added Lavender to their bath water and its name comes from the Latin word “lavare" meaning “to wash.”

 Extracted from flowering tops of the plant, Lavender is probably the most versatile of all essential oils.
-It has anti-inflammatory, anti-bacterial, anti-fungal, and antiseptic properties.
+It has anti-inflammatory, antibacterial, antiviral, antifungal, and antiseptic properties.
 Lavender is believed to stimulate the immune system to promote healing and ease inflammation.
 Lavender tones the skin and is useful for acne, oily skin, burns, sunburn, wounds, eczema, psoriasis, and insect bites.

 In hair care, lavender helps balance oily or dry hair and scalp, soothes irritated scalp and stimulates the hair follicles to help foster hair growth.
 Lavender is often paired with rosemary in hair care formulas.
 Their synergistic properties are great for hair care.